Crews clearing trees off power lines

 Call Before You Dig state and federal laws require marking of all underground utilities before any excavation.
 Regardless of where you are planting, call Gopher State One Call to request a locate several days before digging.
 Call 811 or 1.800.252.1166.
 Facility marks are valid for 14 calendar days.

-Right Tree BrochureThe Right Tree: A Guide to Proper Tree Selection and Planting Near Power Lines is an informative booklet covering tree size, location, species, and care.
+Right Tree BrochureThe Right Tree: A Guide to Proper Tree Selection and Planting Near Power Lines is an informative booklet covering tree size, location, species and care.
 It includes expert information from the University of Minnesota Extension and the Minnesota Landscape Arboretum.
 Download a copy of The Right Tree.

 Certain species of trees, both deciduous and coniferous, are better for planting near power lines, some of which can be found in both shrub and tree form.
 Nursery professionals can help determine the best options, which may include: